This post is sponsored by Zen Paws, FYI links in this post may be affiliate links.

 - Cover Up.
 Some people just don’t like to be barefoot, or their feet to be on show.
 Or maybe you have a tattoo on your feet that you’re not sure others would appreciate?
 Perhaps you’d just feel more comfortable covering up with yoga socks?

 - Staying in the moment.
 Yoga is about being present on your mat.
 That can sometimes be difficult if you’re thinking about your feet slipping and inadvertently doing the splits.
 Or if you’re thinking about how cold your feet are.
 For me wearing yoga socks takes me out of my own head and anxieties and helps bring me present on the mat.
+Especially in winter when my feet get cold.
+Did I mention I don’t like having cold feet?

 - Fashion.
 Let’s face it, it’s just nice to wear something that’s a talking point.
 I get asked about my yoga socks often so it’s always a nice ice breaker for students.
 I admit to wearing my yoga socks around the house too as the dots can give a nice gentle massage when walking on tiled floor.